 Environment and Society in the Global South

+The aim of the research group is to contribute to understanding globalisation processes and human dimensions of global change in the Global South.
 The research group explores a broad portfolio of disciplinary entrance points, combined in various ways in our concrete research activities.
-The empirical research activities are concentrated in Africa (both East, West and South), South-East Asia and the Pacific, or deal with issues at the global scale.
-A variety of data sources are employed in our research, from interviews to Earth Observation.
+The empirical research activities are concentrated in Africa (both East, West and South), South-East Asia and the Pacific.

 How people manage and use land is central to addressing major sustainability challenges.
 This includes climate change, food and nutrition security, biodiversity conservation, sustainable energy, and poverty alleviation.
 We examine how and where land-cover and land use changes occur, the factors driving changes in land systems, the outcomes of land system changes, and how land systems can be governed to help achieve various sustainability goals (e.g., nature conservation, equity and justice, poverty alleviation, food security).
 Examples of research and teaching areas include: land acquisitions and their effects on local livelihoods; rural-urban transitions; transformations of farming systems; outcomes of sustainability commitments; forest dynamics and the outcomes for local people’s livelihoods and food and nutrition security; land use and climate change interactions.